Inequality of Opportunity and Income Redistribution: Experimental Design

 \subsubsection{Lucky Outcomes vs. Lucky Opportunities.}

 We randomly assign one-third of the spectators to redistribute earnings under lucky outcomes and two-thirds to redistribute earnings under lucky opportunities.
-In our lucky outcomes condition, we select the winner by a coin flip with probability $q$ and by the number of correct encryptions with probability $1 - q$.
-In our lucky opportunities condition, we generate inequality of opportunity by randomly assigning productivity multipliers to workers.
+In the lucky outcomes condition, we select the winner based on a coin flip with probability $q$ and based on the higher number of correct encryptions with probability $1 - q$.
+In the lucky opportunities condition, we generate inequality of opportunity by randomly assigning productivity multipliers to workers.
 For example, a worker with a multiplier of 1.2 who solved 20 encryptions would have a score of 24, while a worker with a multiplier of 3.0 who solved ten encryptions would have a score of 30.
 The winner in each pair is the worker who has the higher score.
-We draw the multiplier for each worker $i$ from the distribution: $m_i=1$ with probability $0.05$, $m_i=4$ with probability $0.05$, and $m_i \sim U(1,4)$ with probability $0.9$.\footnote{We chose the upper bound of $m = 4$ to ensure that it is possible to generate $\pi = 1/2$ (i.e., pure chance determines the winner) in our lucky opportunities treatment.} We round all multipliers to the nearest tenth.
+We draw the multiplier for each worker $i$ from the distribution: $m_i=1$ with probability $0.05$, $m_i=4$ with probability $0.05$, and $m_i \sim U(1,4)$ with probability $0.9$.\footnote{We chose a relatively high upper bound of $m = 4$ to ensure that it is possible to generate $\pi = 1/2$ in our lucky opportunities treatment ($\pi = 1/2$ when the advantaged worker wins always; as if pure chance determines the winner).} We round all multipliers to the nearest tenth.

 We do not inform spectators about the workers' actual performance, though we do provide some information about how likely it is that luck determined the winner.
 In the lucky outcomes condition, spectators know the probability $q$ that we determine the winner by a coin flip, but not whether a coin flip actually determined the winner.
 Spectators also know that we do not reveal this probability to workers, though workers know that there is some unstated chance that a coin flip determines their outcomes.
 In the lucky opportunities condition, spectators know each worker's multiplier.
 We inform spectators that workers only know of their own multiplier and the distribution from which it is drawn, but do not know anything about the worker they compete against.
 Appendix Figure \ref{fig:CF_IOp} provides an example of a redistribution decision in our lucky outcomes condition and an example of a redistribution decision in our lucky opportunities condition.